 Although the order of these rotations varies for each student, you’ll complete them all and be exposed to nearly two dozen private, public, inpatient, and outpatient care locations.
 At the end of your clinical rotations, we’ll support your transition into a professional career with a job fair and resume workshop.

-This eight-week inpatient rotation takes place at Parkland Hospital or Scott & White Medical Center in Temple, Texas.
+This eight-week inpatient rotation takes place at Parkland Hospital or Scott & White Memorial Hospital in Temple, Texas.
 You’ll become an integral member of the medical team that includes medical students, interns, residents, and attending physicians.
 You’ll become proficient in gathering medical data and making tentative assessments and plans as you participate in the management of patients on general medicine wards.
 This rotation requires overnight calls.
-Student housing is provided at Scott & White Medical Center.
+Student housing is provided at Scott & White.

-For this four‑week rotation, you’ll be headquartered in one of four outstanding Dallas facilities: Parkland Hospital, UT Southwestern University Hospital–Zale Lipshy, UT Southwestern University Hospital–St. Paul, or the Dallas VA Medical Center.
+For this four‑week rotation, you’ll be headquartered in one of four outstanding Dallas facilities: Parkland Memorial Hospital, UT Southwestern University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital), or the Dallas VA Medical Center.
 To gain practical experience with general surgical problems, you’ll participate in the management of hospitalized patients seven days a week, including assisting in surgery, preoperative and postoperative care, and daily ward rounds.
 You’ll also attend structured teaching conferences and tutorials.

 This six‑week outpatient rotation in general pediatrics puts you in touch with well and sick children in Dallas-based private physician practices and community-oriented primary care clinics.
 As you participate in ambulatory care, you’ll gain a deeper understanding of normal childhood development and become proficient in providing anticipatory guidance to parents and caregivers.